Food safety health promotion

-Officers in the Council's Food, Health and Safety Team work with individuals and organisations to promote improvements in public health and well-being.
+Officers in the our Food, Health and Safety Team work with individuals and organisations to promote improvements in public health and well-being.
 This is achieved by:

 - providing advice to businesses and the public

 - working in partnership with others

 - carrying out special projects